 Search engine marketing, known as SEM, is a great way for higher ed institutions to find learners who are interested in their programs.
 In fact, 58% of students turned to search first when they decided to begin their research.[i]

 For SEM to be successful, though, universities need an informed strategy focused on student recruitment.
 With so much data available to marketers, successful campaigns need to leverage the many search tools offered to embrace the opportunity fully.
-Higher ed marketing is unique and requires a unique approach to be done well.
+Higher education marketing is unique and requires a unique approach to be done well.

 Paid Search and the Student Recruitment Lifecycle